 In all cases, the University will take appropriate steps designed to mitigate the effects of the alleged dating violence, domestic violence, sexual assault, and stalking, prevent its recurrence, and make accommodations for the students involved.
 This may include academic, residential, and work accommodations, increased monitoring, supervision, or security at locations or in connection with activities where the alleged misconduct occurred, and training and educational materials for the campus community.
 If there is reason for concern about possible retaliation or harm, the University will take protective measures in consultation with the affected students.
-Additionally, the University may provide interim measures to protect the safety of a complainant who reports a sexual assault, including restricting contact between individuals and/or relocating the housing or altering the class schedule of a respondent.
+Additionally, the University, through the SCCS Case Manager, may provide interim measures to protect the safety of those involved in cases involving sexual assault, dating or domestic violence, or stalking, including restricting contact between individuals and/or relocating the housing or altering the class schedule of a respondent.
 Following report of an incident, students will receive written notice of the interim measures and accommodations that may be available.
 Complainants may request accommodations even in cases where a complainant has requested that no investigation be undertaken or the complainant or respondent has declined to participate in University disciplinary proceedings or the criminal process.
-The Dean of Students can arrange these interim measures and accommodations.
+The Case Manager, in conjunction with the Dean of Students, can arrange these interim measures and accommodations.
 Generally, alternative University housing is available within 24 hours; alternative class arrangements depend on scheduling considerations and the availability of equivalent courses.
 The University will maintain the confidentiality of any accommodations or protective measures provided to the victim.
-Students may also contact the Rape Crisis/Anti-Violence Support Center to facilitate such arrangements.
+Students may also contact Case Managers in SCCS, or SVR to facilitate such arrangements.